To be considered an applicant must:

 - Please consult agency’s web site for requirements to complete the evaluation.
 An official evaluation must be sent from the agency directly to Salus University, Office of Admissions, 8360 Old York Road, Elkins Park, PA 19027.

-- Official results from the TOEFL iBT, IELTS or DuoLingo examination are required of all non-native English speakers.
+- Official results from the TOEFL iBT, TOEFL Essentials, IELTS or Duolingo examination are required of all non-native English speakers.
 One of these approved exams must be taken within two years prior to the start date of the entering class to which an applicant seeks admission.

-- While we recommend that applicants submit and hold at least the recommended minimum scores for TOEFL iBT, IELTS or DuoLingo, exceptions will be considered for foreign applicants who meet one of the following criteria*:
+- While we recommend that applicants submit and hold at least the recommended minimum scores for TOEFL iBT, TOEFL Essentials, IELTS or Duolingo, exceptions will be considered for foreign applicants who meet one of the following criteria*:

 - successfully completed a degree or diploma held from an accredited, post-secondary institution where the coursework was entirely in English, and provide evidence that it was conducted in English; or